Pre-lab Exercise: Surface Anatomy of the Anterior Abdominal Wall

 - Beginning with the cecum and ascending colon, carefully pull the fixed parts of the colon away from the posterior abdominal wall with your fingers.

-- Trace the course of the inferior mesenteric artery to the parts of the colon past the left colic flexure (MOVIE -courtesy of UMich).
+- Trace the course of the inferior mesenteric artery to the parts of the colon past the left colic flexure (MOVIE - courtesy of Dr. Tom Gest).

 With the gut fully mobilized, you should review the courses of the superior and inferior mesenteric arteries.